raspberrypilearning/microbit-animation/en/step_1.md

 **Tip:** 💡 Add more blocks if you want a longer animation.

-Click the squares on each one to create a pattern.
+Click the squares on each block to create a pattern.

 **Tip:** 💡 Hold down the mouse to select multiple LEDs as you move.